Agatha Christie's Poirot

-The programme ran for 13 series and 70 episodes in total; each episode was adapted from a novel or short story by Christie that featured Poirot, and consequently in each episode Poirot is both the main detective in charge of the investigation of a crime (usually murder) and the protagonist who is at the centre of most of the episode's action.
-At the programme's conclusion, which finished with "Curtain: Poirot's Last Case" (based on the 1975 novel Curtain, the final Poirot novel), every major literary work by Christie that featured the title character had been adapted.
+The programme ran for 13 series and 70 episodes in total.
+Each episode was adapted from a novel or short story by Christie that featured Poirot.
+In each episode Poirot is both the main detective in charge of the investigation of a crime (usually murder) and the protagonist at the centre of most of the episode's action.
+At the programme's conclusion, which finished with "Curtain: Poirot's Last Case", based on the 1975 novel of the same name, every major literary work by Christie that featured the title character had been adapted.

 Cast

-David Suchet was cast as the eponymous role Hercule Poirot.
-He was portrayed, especially in the earlier seasons, alongside Hugh Fraser as the closest friend of Poirot, Captain Arthur Hastings, as well as Pauline Moran playing Poirot’s clever secretary Felicity Lemon and Philip Jackson depicting Poirot’s longtime associate Inspector James Japp.
-However, towards the later seasons, other characters, such as Poirot’s English butler George played by David Yelland and a crime novelist Ariadne Oliver played by Zoë Wanamaker, feature and become prominent.
-Several actors have played multiple parts specific to certain episodes, including Nicholas Farrell and Beatie Edney.
+David Suchet was cast as the eponymous Hercule Poirot.
+He was portrayed, especially in the earlier series, alongside Hugh Fraser as the closest friend of Poirot, Captain Arthur Hastings, as well as Pauline Moran playing Poirot's clever secretary, Felicity Lemon, and Philip Jackson depicting Poirot's long-standing associate, Inspector James Japp.

+Towards the later series, other characters such as Poirot's English butler, George, played by David Yelland, and crime novelist Ariadne Oliver, played by Zoë Wanamaker, feature and become prominent.
+Several actors played multiple parts specific to certain episodes, including Nicholas Farrell and Beatie Edney.

 Episodes

 Production

+Clive Exton in partnership with producer Brian Eastman adapted the pilot.
+Together, they wrote and produced the first eight series.
+Exton and Eastman left Poirot after 2001, when they began work on Rosemary & Thyme.
+Michele Buck and Damien Timmer, who both went on to form Mammoth Screen, were behind the revamping of the series.

+While Christie's novels are set contemporaneously with the time of writing (between the 1920s and 1970s), 1936 was chosen as the year in which to place the majority of Poirot episodes; references to events such as the Jarrow March were included to strengthen this chronology.
+With some exceptions, the series as a whole is set in roughly chronological order between 1935 and 1939, just prior to the Second World War.
+Numerous references in early episodes place the series primarily in 1935, progressing to 1936 by series four.
+Most references remain in 1936, moving slowly forward to 1937 by series eleven and 1938 by Murder on the Orient Express.
+The Big Four is set explicitly in early 1939.
+The most notable exceptions to this chronology are The Mysterious Affair at Styles, which narrates Poirot's first case in 1917, and Curtain: Poirot's Last Case, which is set primarily in 1949.
+The Chocolate Box shows Poirot in the early 1900s, though the framing narrative remains consistent with the series' usual timeframe.

+The opening titles were designed by Pat Gavin, and feature Art Deco–Cubist–style iconography, partly inspired by Cassandre, including images of Battersea Power Station, biplanes, boats, and a train with Poirot's name formed by the wheels.